Daryl-10/headless-count/README.md

 <h3>An extension feature is suggested: Log the number of vessels in a publicy exposed Google Sheets</h3>

-<b>Credit to [Jie Jenn](https://learndataanalysis.org/writing-data-to-google-sheets-google-sheets-api-in-python-part-3/) for the following resources:</b>
+Credit to ["Jie Jenn"](https://learndataanalysis.org/writing-data-to-google-sheets-google-sheets-api-in-python-part-3/) for the following resources:
 <p>1) code snippet used in insert_to_sheet.py (shown in this repo)</p>
 <p>2) code snippet used in Google.py (referenced, but not shown in this repo)</p>